Patrick Stewart

 Incidentally, after finishing school, Daniel Stewart also became an actor, appearing alongside his father in an episode of "Star Trek" and in the thriller "Death Train".

-As soon as Patrick became a fan favourite, taking on the role of Captain Jean-Luc Picard, his wife Sheila's patience ran out.
+Once Patrick became a fan favorite as Captain Jean-Luc Picard, his wife Sheila's patience finally ran out.
 After nearly twenty-five years of marriage, she filed for divorce.

 Patrick Stewart 1998 Interview

 The actor lived alone for several years, and in 1994, he met Wendy Neuss, the producer of their joint TV project.
-Their relationship progressed at a leisurely pace, culminating in a wedding in 2000.
+Their relationship developed slowly, leading to marriage in 2000.
 However, Patrick and Wendy remained married for only three years.

 Patrick Stewart and Wendy Neuss